Bank of England decides to hold fire on more stimulus

 In a newspaper column, Cable noted financial markets were calmer than when the coalition came to power in 2010 with a budget deficit of 11 percent of GDP.
 He said Britain may be able to afford to borrow more to invest in infrastructure - a view partly shared by the International Monetary Fund.

-The pound has weakened by around 6 percent so far this year, hurt by suggestions from the Bank officials that further depreciation may be needed to reduce the trade deficit, as well as their tolerance for above-target inflation in coming years.
+The pound has weakened by around 6 percent so far this year, hurt by suggestions from Bank of England officials that further depreciation may be needed to reduce the trade deficit, as well as their tolerance for above-target inflation in coming years.

 The fall is similar to that of the yen which has weakened as Japan readies further measures to revive its economy.
-The U.S. Federal Reserve is deep in an open-ended bond-buying programme.
+The U.S. Federal Reserve is deep in an open-ended bond-buying program.

-For the Bank, the question is whether further asset purchases are the best way to boost an economy battered by the euro zone debt crisis and falling real wages as well as government austerity.
+For the Bank of England, the question is whether further asset purchases are the best way to boost an economy battered by the euro zone debt crisis and falling real wages as well as government austerity.

 The British Chambers of Commerce downgraded its growth forecasts on Thursday and said fiscal policy, including measures to support business investment, would be more effective.